dmolony/dm3270/README.md

 ### Release

-To release the plugin is required [GnuPG](https://www.gnupg.org/), the proper keys installed on the system and maven central (ossrh) credentials configured in `~/.m2/settings.xml`.

-Then doing `mvn -Prelease deploy` will deploy the library to maven central repository.
+To release the plugin just tag (with the version id and using [semantic versioning](https://semver.org/)) the commit to release and push it to GitHub.
+Travis will take care of the rest and you will be able to find the artifact in [maven central](https://search.maven.org/).